 Tulsa’s Future a regional economic development partnership supported by public and private investors and led by the Tulsa Regional Chamber.

-Now in its third phase (2016-2020), the plan is designed to leverage diverse strategies to enhance the Tulsa region’s standing as a place for business, residents, visitors and students of all ages.
+Now in its third phase (2016-2020), the plan leverages innovative strategies to enhance the Tulsa region’s standing as a place for business, residents, visitors and students of all ages.
 High-value growth in existing and new businesses, thriving public and private educational institutions, and flourishing communities and downtowns will make Tulsa and northeast Oklahoma a national model for quality and sustainable regional development.

 The Tulsa's Future five-year action plan was created with the participation of numerous business leaders, community stakeholders and government officials.
 Ultimately, successful job and wealth-creation efforts will be the result of a collaborative, unified implementation effort.

 The plan calls for a new, more holistic approach to economic development.
 Business retention, expansion and attraction remain at the core, but small business, workforce attraction and quality of life issues—such as downtown revitalization and education—become a part of a bigger plan for regional economic prosperity.

 Tulsa’s Future has identified regional metrics for the four pillars of growth:

 - Assist with the creation of 22,500 jobs, 12,500 with an annual wage above $50,000 and 10,000 jobs with an annual wage below $50,000.